-- In the map HV substations are classified into two categories corresponding to the supply voltage i.e., 38kV or Medium Voltage (MV).
+- In the map HV substations are classified into three categories corresponding to the connection voltage i.e., 110kV, 38kV or Medium Voltage (MV).

 - The map also gives the location and available demand capacity for all 3 phase Medium Voltage to Low Voltage (MV/LV) substations.The LV data capacity is in the range of customers looking to connect demand less than 500kVA.
 This scale would be of most

 interest to small businesses, farming, and small community projects.
 If the indicated capacity meets your needs, then you can be reasonably assured no new substation development is required.
 However, site specific detail such as proximity and